 Medley Capital Corporation is a non-diversified closed end management investment company that has elected to be treated and is regulated as a BDC under the 1940 Act.
-Our investment objective is to generate both current income and capital appreciation, primarily through investments in privately negotiated debt and equity securities of middle market companies.
+Our investment objective is to generate current income and capital appreciation by lending directly to privately held small and middle market companies to help these companies fund acquisitions growth, or refinancing.
 We are a direct lender targeting private debt transactions ranging in size from \$10 to \$50 million to borrowers principally located in North America.
 Our portfolio generally consists of senior secured first lien loans and senior secured second lien loans.
 In many of our investments, we receive warrants or other equity participation features, which we believe increases the total investment returns.
 Our investment activities are managed by its investment adviser, MCC Advisors LLC, which is an investment adviser registered under the Investment Advisers Act of 1940, as amended.